 I am yet to find anyone who doesn’t love these tacos, and I think that’s because they hit all the spots on flavour, texture and feel-good food.
 This is probably the supper I make the most – it’s quick and flavourful, and most of the ingredients sit happily in my larder or can be grabbed from the local corner shop.
 In fact it’s John who usually makes these for me – he picked them up on a surf trip to Nicaragua.

 It may look as though there are a lot of ingredients and jobs, but this is super-quick, and the only real cooking is gently heating the beans.
 If I am feeling like eating something particularly virtuous, I swap the tortillas for sturdy leaves of spring greens to wrap everything up in.
-Sometimes I scatter the seeds of a pomegranate into the salad too, for extra crunch.

 Black beans hold a secret, which I love: they are packed with a rare combination of protein and fibre.
 A cup of black beans can contain as much protein as a 100g serving of chicken, and they have three times more fibre than broccoli.
 Black beans are also packed with the antioxidants found in other dark purple and deep scarlet foods, like blueberries and grapes.